-(d) As a result of formal or informal consultation with the FWS or NMPS the district engineer may add species-specific regional endangered species conditions to the NMPS. (e) Authorization of an activity by a NWP does not authorize the "take" of a threatened or endangered species as defined under the ESA.
-In the absence of separate authorization (e.g., an ESA Section 10 Permit, a Biological Opinion with "incidental take" provisions, etc.) from the D.S.
-FWS or the NMPS.
-The Endangered Species Act prohibits any person subject to the jurisdiction of the United States to take a listed species, where "take" means to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct.
+(e) Authorization of an activity by a NWP does not authorize the "take" of a threatened or endangered species as defined under the ESA.
+In the absence of separate authorization (e.g., an ESA Section 10 Permit, a Biological Opinion with "incidental take" provisions, etc.) from the U.S. FWS or the NMFS, The Endangered Species Act prohibits any person subject to the jurisdiction of the United States to take a listed species, where "take" means to hazass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct.
 The word "harm" in the definition of "take" means an act which actually kills or injures wildlife.
-Such an act may include significant habits, modification or decreads in actually kills.
+Such an act may include significant habitat modification or degradation where it actually kills or injures wildlife by significantly impairing essential behavioral patterns, including breeding, feeding or sheltering.